Eva Feiler: Early life

 She attended Redland High School for Girls in Bristol, followed by the Guildhall School of Music and Drama in London, where she won the Gold Medal for Drama in her final year.

 Career

 Stage

 Her stage roles have included parts in Othello (2015) and The Merchant of Venice (2015).
 In 2024, she could be seen starring as Joanna Baillie alongside Rachael Stirling in the premiere cast of April De Angelis play The Divine Mrs S. at Hampstead Theatre, directed by Anna Mackmin.

 Television

 She played a young Margaret Thatcher in series 4 of The Crown.
 Feiler also appeared in the Urban Legends season 1 episode The Girl in the Mirror and portrayed Joselyn O'Donnell in BBC One daytime crime series Father Brown.

 She played Lucy in a 2023 Christmas special of BBC One series Beyond Paradise.
-She reprised the role for a 2024 series.
+She reprised the role for the 2024 and 2026 series.

 She appeared in Hulu's 2024 holocaust series We Were the Lucky Ones.
 She played Bella Tatar, the girlfriend and childhood sweetheart of Amit Rahav's Jakob Kurc.